Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Criterion of diagonalizability

-where~$\lambda_{j,i}\in \C$.
-We obtain an invertible matrix~$P$ as in Proposition 1 and a nondegenerate polynomial $g=f(Py)$ in $r$ variables.
+We obtain an invertible matrix~$P$ as in Proposition~\ref{prop:reduce} and a nondegenerate polynomial $g=f(Py)$ in $r$ variables.
 Note that we replace $g$ and $r$ with $f$ and $n$, respectively, in the rest of the article for the nondegenerate form and the original $n$ is represented as $\bar{n}$.

-The computational complexity for determining and reducing nondegeneracy is polynomially bounded.
-The construction of matrix $A$ involves the calculation of derivatives $\frac{\partial f}{\partial x_i}$, which takes $O(n^2t)$ arithmetic operations.
-The rank of matrix $A$ is determined by computing the RREF of $A$ using Gaussian elimination with $O(n^3)$ arithmetic operations~\cite{golub2013matrix}.
-While faster algorithms for rank calculation like~\cite{cheng2013fast} achieves $O(nt)$ complexity for $A$ with $n<t$, we prefer Gaussian elimination as it produces the RREF of $A$ for reducing the degeneracy.
+The construction of $A$ involves the calculation of derivatives $\frac{\partial f}{\partial x_i}$, which takes $O(n^2t)$ arithmetic operations. $\rk A$ is calculated by computing the RREF of $A$ using Gaussian elimination with $O(n^3)$ arithmetic operations~\cite{golub2013matrix}.
+While faster algorithms for rank calculation like~\cite{cheng2013fast} achieve $O(nt)$ complexity for $A$ with $n<t$, the RREF of $A$ is also required for reducing the degeneracy and prefered.
 Therefore, the complexity of detecting the nondegeneracy of $f$ is $O(n^2t)$.

-Reducing the degeneracy of $f$ requires a change of variables, which takes $O(nd)$ operations to reduce one variable.
-Additionally, we need to expand at most $d$ terms of~$f$ to eliminate one variable, which involves a large number of multivariate polynomial multiplications.
+Reducing the degeneracy of $f$ takes $O(nd)$ operations to reduce one variable by a change of variables.
+It also needs to expand at most $d$ terms of~$f$ in this process, which involves numerous multivariate polynomial multiplications.
 Since multiplying two polynomials takes $O(n\log{n}\log{\log{n}})$ operations for polynomials with $d<n$, this process takes at most $O(n^2d\log{n}\log{\log{n}})$ operations~\cite{cantor1991fast}.
-Thus, we deduce that the overall computational complexity of detecting and reducing nondegeneracy is $O(n^2t)$.
+Thus, we deduce that the overall computational complexity of the detect nondegeneracy step is $O(n^2t)$.

 \begin{proposition} Detecting and reducing the nondegeneracy of $f$ requires $O(n^2t)$ arithmetic operations. \end{proposition}